-Your tub comes with an insulated cover, guided plunge videos, a cell phone holder you can attach to your plunge pool, a hose filter to make sure the water you’re putting into your pool is clean, and a skimmer net to keep debris out of your space, and a random rubber ducky for some added fun.
+Your tub comes with an insulated cover, guided plunge videos, a cell phone holder you can attach to your plunge pool, a hose filter to make sure the water you’re putting into your pool is clean, a skimmer net to keep debris out of your space, and a random rubber ducky for some added fun.

 The Plunge Cold Plunge is made of a sturdy acrylic material.
 It looks sleek and is built to withstand the elements for years, even if you keep your tub outdoors.

-However, the XL models are 11.5 feet long, five feet tall, and five feet wide — this is a very large plunge, meaning you may need to opt for the smaller size if you are working with a smaller space.
+However, the XL models are about half a foot longer, three inches taller, and an inch wider — this is a pretty large plunge, meaning you may need to opt for the smaller size if you are working with a smaller space.

 The Plunge weighs around 150 pounds on its own, and 1,000 pounds when filled with water.
 You’ll need a flat place to put it for stability, but this location can be inside or outside.

 You’ll need a GFCI outlet, which isn’t super common, but you can find an adapter easily on Amazon.
 The cord is 15 feet long to allow for hookups a distance away from your plunge location.

 Your purchase of any version of the base model, Pro model, or XL model comes with a one-year factory warranty to protect your product.
 The commercial model features a one-year commercial warranty.